 Bodmin Moor in Cornwall is a fascinating place with the eerie open moorland dominated by towering granite rocks.
 In the 1980s and 90s, the moor set the scene for a series of spooky and strange events which people couldn’t quite piece together.
 It soon became rumoured that the Beast of Bodmin Moor was prowling around the area.

 Over the years, a large panther-like animal has been spotted, supposedly five feet long with yellow eyes.
-In 1995, there was enough sightings of the large cat that the government ordered an official investigation into the beast, however they found no verifiable evidence.
+In 1995, there were enough sightings of the large cat that the government ordered an official investigation into the beast, however they found no verifiable evidence.

 Three years after the investigation, a video of an animal which fitted the description of the beast was released, giving people ‘the best evidence yet’ of the Beast of Bodmin Moor.